The Cellular Potts Model on Disordered Lattices: Supplementary Information

 \subsection{$n^{\ast}$ on regular lattices}

 Figure~\ref{fgr:qV_extrema_sq_hex} shows the distribution of $n^{\ast}$ parameter and the behavior of its extrema on the square and the hexagonal lattices.
 Like the irregular lattice, we see that the number of the extrema of this distribution determines the state.
 As we discussed for the irregular lattice, the local minimum and the minor local maximum merge together and disappear at the transition, while the position of the global maximum experiences an abrupt change in its slope, and hardly changes in value beyond the transition.
 The global maximum at the transition is around $n^{\ast} \approx 5.7$, as was the case for the irregular lattice.
-However, as we see on the hexagonal lattice, the symmetries of the underlying lattice can change the nature of the transition to some extent.